bomaidea/courses/course1-java/course1.md

 Then there is `main` and is the name of the method, when java run the program starts this method.
 And then there is `String[] args` that means that the input of the method, we will learn it in the next set.
+Then there is the line `System.out.println("Hello World!")` that is the line that print __Hello World!__ in your shell.
+After each line of code, that will not be followed by a code block you must to add a `;`, so the compiler can understand that the instruction is finished.

 Now you have to compile the program and run it.
 Compile the program means make it understandable for your computer.